Tharon-C/tharon-personal/src/pages/blog/2019-10-01-cyverse-ui.md

 ## A Design System

 A design system is like any other system in that it is a collection of parts that work together in a interconnected whole.
 It is a set of principles and procedures according to which a framework can be built.
-Programmers work well within systems or frameworks so without a design background these principles can be applied to common patterns getting us a long way without having to design every screen directly
+Programmers work well within systems or frameworks so without a design background these principles can be applied to common patterns getting us a long way without having to design every screen directly.
+By this we focus on designing the system instead.

 ### Design Patterns

+Most features can be broken down or abstracted to common patterns.
+By recognizing these patterns and formalizing them into design patterns.
+We can approach new features by determining what patterns they constitute.
+These patterns are built on the design system acting as the underlying structure.

 ### Material Design

+A design system needs good documentation and although not perfect Material Design is comprehensive.
+We made a decision early on to leverage this as a starting point.
+This let us focus on designing and documenting patterns that are specific to our product.

 ## Component Library

+A component library is the way we can capture, document and consume these patterns.
+They are code and versioned.
+They are a source of truth and give us a consistent UI that is maintainable.

 ### Atomic Design

+Atomic design is a term coined by Brad Frost.
+The idea to break larger components into smaller more composable components.
+Rather than have a input with a label and a radio button with a label the label is it's own component and used to make both.
+This composability helps with maintainability and consistency.

 ### Material UI

+Just like Material Design, Material UI allowed us to focus, by providing a general well documented base to work from.
+Not only does Material UI follow Material Design as it's pattern library it is also atomic and as a solid theming system.

 ### CSS vs JSS

 ### Restraint vs Constraint
 ### Tooling
 ## CyVerse UI